aecamaclang/opttiming/README.md

 ### Details
 Includes functions for
 1. predicting the optimal time to spend learning for different learning curves: optlin(), opthyp(), optsig()
-2. determining the accuracy of identification at a given time for different learning curve: linear(), hyperb(), sigmoid()
+2. determining the accuracy of identification at a given time for different learning curves: linear(), hyperb(), sigmoid()
 3. calculating the proportion that is correctly identified at a given time for different learning curves: proplin(), prophyp(), propsig()